appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

-Administrators do have some limitations; they lack authority to create workspaces, view audit logs, or manage roles, groups, or users.
+Workspace Administrators do have some limitations; they lack authority to create workspaces, view audit logs, or manage roles, groups, or users.

 ## Developer Role for Workspace